 Network-attached storage (NAS) is an intelligent storage device that connects directly to your internet router or WiFi network.
 A home NAS typically has between one and four bays, but small businesses may choose to install a system with eight bays.

-NAS is useful because it creates a personal cloud where you can backup data in a safe and accessible place that provides super-fast access to your data.
-Both individuals and businesses use NAS to automatically backup sensitive files that they can’t afford to lose to a disk error.
+NAS is useful because it creates a personal cloud where you can back up data in a safe and accessible place that provides super-fast access to your data.
+Both individuals and businesses use NAS to back up sensitive files that they can’t afford to lose to a disk error.

 NAS boxes may also be set up to automatically back up onto the cloud so that you can sync your data to services like Dropbox, Google Drive, and Box.
 This ensures that your data remains consistent across platforms.
 For NAS users with no time to spare, we’ve come up with this handy list of the 5 best NAS backups for 2018.